 We ended up creating an epic 12 day road trip with a wedding in the middle.
 Planning this trip together and making it a reality healed our marriage in so many ways.
 We found that when we had a shared vision that we were unstoppable.
 And the trip was a blast.
 We were having so much fun together and with our kids.
 It was on this trip that we decided to create the goal of visiting all 50 States with our girls.

-We’ve now road tripped 5 times and visited 46 states:
+We’ve now visited 47 states:

 - Out to Arizona for a wedding